Enjoy life with your dog again.

 Most clients see shifts within the first 2 sessions, with others it takes longer.
 It depends on several factors, such as the dogs age and history, your consistency, and the environment.

-My personalized training programs range from one to three months in duration.
-The first session of each program lasts approximately 90 minutes and includes a home visit, a detailed consultation to identify your unique challenges and goals, and a thorough behavioral assessment of your dog.
+The first session of each program lasts approximately 90 minutes and includes a detailed behavior analysis and consultation to identify your unique challenges and goals with first recommendations.
 Subsequent sessions typically run about 60 minutes (+/- 10 minutes, depending on your dog’s focus, your questions, and other factors).
 Training sessions are typically 1-2 per week, depending on your schedule and goals.

 We go beyond basic commands.
 Our focus is on nurturing your puppy’s confidence, emotional balance, and trust while guiding you to feel confident and supported as a pet parent.
 We build strong real-life skills that benefit you and your dog for a lifetime.
 Puppies get personalized attention, and every plan is designed around your home, your schedule, and your goals—so you always know the next right step.